-- commenced in 2013 and was adopted in February 2016.
+- Planning for the RSPACP commenced with the development of the DA6 Vision Plan and Implementation Strategy which commenced in 2013 and was adopted in February 2016.
 The Vision Plan was required to precede the RSPACP and provide an overall framework for integration of land uses and the transport network.
-It was completed in conjunction with Perth Vision Plan included: - planning control of the City and future development on land owned by PAPL - Delivers an optimal Transit Oriented Development (TOD) outcome surrounding the potential future (Redcliffe)Train Station as part of the State Government's Forrestfield Airport Link Project - Examines and improves the existing movement network Forrestfield Airport Link. - Planning for the Forrestfield Airport Link, including the completion of the "Forrestfield Airport Link Project Traffic and Transport Analysis - DA6 FAL Document Number: FAL-PTAWA-TM-RPT-00008" - Perth Airport Master Plan (2014) - City of Belmont Town Planning Scheme No.15 - City of Belmont "Belmont on the Move" Integrated Transport Strategy - Planning and delivery of Gateway WA Freeway project.
+It was completed in conjunction with Perth Airport and was developed during the period of time the Perth Airport Master Plan (2014) was developed.
+Objectives of the Vision Plan included: - Responds sensitively to interface issues, particularly between residential development on the land under the planning control of the City and future development on land owned by PAPL - Delivers an optimal Transit Oriented Development (TOD) outcome surrounding the potential future (Redcliffe)Train Station as part of the State Government's Forrestfield Airport Link Project - Examines and improves the existing movement network Forrestfield Airport Link. - Planning for the Forrestfield Airport Link, including the completion of the "Forrestfield Airport Link Project Traffic and Transport Analysis - DA6 FAL Document Number: FAL-PTAWA-TM-RPT-00008" - Perth Airport Master Plan (2014) - City of Belmont Town Planning Scheme No.15 - City of Belmont "Belmont on the Move" Integrated Transport Strategy - Planning and delivery of Gateway WA Freeway project.